abhishek-kumar-code/Redfish_Public/Specification.md

 #### openapi.yaml

 The YAML file `openapi.yaml` is the starting point for clients to understand the construct of the service.
-It contains the following properties:
+It contains the following terms:
 * `components`: Contains global definitions.
 For Redfish, this is used to contain the format of the [Redfish error response](#error-responses).
 * `info`: A structure consisting of information about what the `openapi.yaml` is describing, such as the author of the file and any contact information.
 * `openapi`: The version of OpenAPI the document follows.
 * `paths`: The URIs supported by the document, along with possible methods, response bodies, and request bodies.

-The `paths` property contains an array of the [possible URIs](#resource-uri-patterns-annotation).
+The `paths` term contains an array of the [possible URIs](#resource-uri-patterns-annotation).
 For each URI, it also lists the [possible methods](#resource-capabilities-annotation).
 For each method, it lists the possible response bodies and request bodies.

 Example `paths` entry for a Resource:
 ```yaml